ms-iot/content/Resources/contribute/get-setup.md

 ### Setting up Jekyll on Windows
 1. We use this easy to follow [Jekyll on Windows](http://jekyllrb.com/docs/windows/) guide.
 Rouge is the option for highlighting that seems to work best for most users.
+  **Note** Be sure to install the rouge gem during this set up.
+See [Julian Thilo's setup docs](http://jekyll-windows.juthilo.com/3-syntax-highlighting/) for more on that.

 ### Fork the repository